bazel-contrib/rules_nodejs/docs/examples.md

 There is a basic example at [examples/react_webpack](https://github.com/bazelbuild/rules_nodejs/tree/stable/examples/react_webpack) but it needs a lot more work to show everything that is possible!

+### React Native

+Currently, rules_nodejs is incompatible with building React Native.
+This is due to a [long standing issue](https://github.com/facebook/metro/issues/1) with the React Native Metro Bundler being unable to support symlinks, which the build process for npm_package_bin and nodejs_binary rely on.

 ### Vue

 We don't have a dedicated example yet, but Vue has been known to work.
 Follow https://github.com/bazelbuild/rules_nodejs/issues/1840 for an example.